appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-mysql.md

 );
 ```

-In the above example,  `NameInput`,  `GenderDropdown`,  and `EmailInput` are the names of the widgets used to capture input from the user for name, gender and email fields, respectively.
+In the above example,  `NameInput`,  `GenderDropdown`,  and `EmailInput` are the names of the widgets used to capture input from the user for name, gender, and email fields, respectively.

 ### Update data